Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Rutterkin (MPMM).md

 aliases: ["Rutterkin"]
 ---
 # Rutterkin
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-210, Mordenkainen's Tome of Foes p.
-136*
+210*

 > [!quote]- A quote from Tasha
 >